High Scardus Trail

 Safety note

-The primary navigational hazard is getting lost in remote mountain terrain with no phone signal and sparse accommodation β€” the consequences of disorientation are serious.
+The primary navigational hazard is getting lost in remote mountain terrain with no phone signal and sparse accommodation.
 A PLB or satellite communicator is strongly recommended.
 Afternoon thunderstorms can be violent.
 The region has bears and wolves β€” standard precautions apply (no food in tents, make noise on trail).
-The Kosovo/Albania border crossing sections should be verified as legally open before departure β€” border status occasionally changes.
-Kosovo was declared landmine-free in 2001; there are no current landmine risks on the trail.
+The Kosovo/Albania border crossing sections should be verified as legally open before departure as border status occasionally changes.
+Kosovo was declared landmine-free in 2001 and there are no current landmine risks on the trail.